tdimino/julia-brands/README.md

 ## Intro

 **Behold!
-This soul, a muse of nomenclature.
+This Platonic soul, a muse of nomenclature.
 You shall engage in discourse most true, exchanging verbs 'til a name doth emerge, as one doth strikes the heart with singular allure.
 'Tis a quest fraught with unexpected turns, yet therein lies the charm of it.**

 - Artifex Maximus